 - Check if the oil is hot enough by dropping a little portion of the batter to the oil.
 The batter must rise without browning a lot.
 This is the right temperature.

-- Dip each slice of potato in oil and carefully slide it to the hot oil.
+- Dip each slice of potato in batter and carefully slide it to the hot oil.
 If you are unable to coat the potatoes well, sprinkle little water and slightly thin down the batter.

-- Repeat coating the potato slices in batter and gently sliding them to hot oil.
-Fry them on a medium heat until golden and crisp.
-In between keep stirring for even frying.
+- Repeat coating the potato slices in batter and gently slide them to hot oil.
+Do not disturb them for 2 minutes until they firm up.

 - Sprinkle some chaat masala over aloo pakora or serve it with this mint chutney.